Dynamic-Capital/Dynamic-Capital/docs/DEVELOPMENT_WORKFLOW.md

 # Development Workflow

-This guide outlines eight high-level steps to run, build, and deploy the Telegram bot and optional Mini App.
+This guide outlines nine high-level steps to run, build, and deploy the Telegram bot and optional Mini App.

 1. **Understand the project scope**